dario-santos/website-source/index.md

-%
+% The OCaml Software Foundation

 <p class="lead">
-The OCaml Software Foundation is a (non-profit) foundation whose mission is to promote, protect, and advance the [OCaml programming language](ocaml.org) and its ecosystem, and to support and facilitate the growth of a diverse and international community of OCaml users.
+The OCaml Software Foundation is a (non-profit) foundation whose mission is to promote, protect, and advance the [OCaml programming language](https://ocaml.org) and its ecosystem, and to support and facilitate the growth of a diverse and international community of OCaml users.
 </p>

 We collects donations from our sponsors, companies, entities or people